 Connect With Us

-Toe pain can disrupt your daily activities.
-If you have any concerns, contact Howard Kimmel, DPM of Buckeye Foot Care.
+Ingrown toenails can become painful if they are not treated properly.
+For more information about ingrown toenails, contact Howard Kimmel, DPM of Buckeye Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Treatment